Contrasting Greene County Bancorp (GCBC) & Its Rivals

-Greene County Bancorp (NASDAQ: GCBC) is one of 38 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its peers?
-We will compare Greene County Bancorp to related companies based on the strength of its institutional ownership, analyst recommendations, valuation, risk, earnings, profitability and dividends.
+Greene County Bancorp (NASDAQ: GCBC) is one of 38 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its peers?
+We will compare Greene County Bancorp to related companies based on the strength of its valuation, risk, analyst recommendations, earnings, institutional ownership, profitability and dividends.

-Greene County Bancorp pays an annual dividend of $0.52 per share and has a dividend yield of 1.6%.
-Greene County Bancorp pays out 16.9% of its earnings in the form of a dividend.
-As a group, “Savings institutions, except federal” companies pay a dividend yield of 1.4% and pay out 15.3% of their earnings in the form of a dividend.
-Greene County Bancorp has raised its dividend for 8 consecutive years.

-5.5% of Greene County Bancorp shares are owned by institutional investors.
-Comparatively, 37.1% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
-6.4% of Greene County Bancorp shares are owned by company insiders.
-Comparatively, 7.2% of shares of all “Savings institutions, except federal” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a breakdown of recent recommendations for Greene County Bancorp and its peers, as reported by MarketBeat.com.
+This is a breakdown of current ratings for Greene County Bancorp and its peers, as provided by MarketBeat.

 |Sell Ratings